FOREVER22: the first bright galaxies with population III stars at redshifts $z \simeq 10-20$ and comparisons with JWST data: Methodology

 In evaluating the star formation rate, we consider the star formation model based on the observed Kennicutt-Schmidt law which was developed in \citet{Schaye08}.
 The local SFR is measured as $\dot{m}_{\rm star} \propto m_{\rm gas}A \left( 1~{\rm \Msun~pc^{-2}}\right)^{-n}\left( \frac{\gamma}{G}f_{\rm g} P\right)^{(n-1)/2}$, where $m_{\rm gas}$ is the mass of a gas particle, $\gamma=5/3$ is the ratio of specific heats, $f_{\rm g}$ is the gas mass fraction in the galactic disc, and $P$ is the total ISM pressure.
 Here, we set $A=1.5 \times 10^{-4}~\Msunyr~\rm kpc^{-2}$ and $\gamma=1.4$ for $n_{\rm H} < 10^{3}~\rm cm^{-3}$ and $\gamma=2.0$ for $n_{\rm H} \ge 10^{3}~\rm cm^{-3}$.
 The star formation model is the same as in {\sc eagle} simulation project \citep{Schaye15}.
 Star formation occurs if local gas density exceeds $n_{\rm H}=n_{0}~{\rm cm^{-3}} \left( \frac{Z}{0.002}\right)^{-0.64}$, where we set $n_{0}=10.0$ for First runs.
 In the estimation of the net cooling rate, we follow the non-equilibrium chemistry of primordial gas and the equilibrium state of metals from pre-calculated tables with {\sc cloudy} v07.02 code \citep{Ferland00}.

 Once massive stars form, they give UV radiation feedback to surrounding gas within their lifetime $\sim 10^{7}~\rm yr$.
 We take into account the photo-ionization process of hydrogen and the dissociation of hydrogen molecules.
-We estimate the volume of the ionized region by taking the balance between the photon production rate and the total recombination rate \citep[see the detail,][]{Abe21, Yajima22}.
-In the ionized regions, the gas temperature is heated up to $3 \times 10^{4}~\rm K$ and star formation is prohibited.
+We estimate the volume of the ionized region by taking the balance between the photon production rate and the total recombination rate as \citep[see the detail,][]{Abe21, Yajima22}

+where $\dot{N}_{\rm ion}$ is the photon production rate of a stellar particle, $\alpha_{\rm B}$ is the case-B recombination coefficient, $n_{\rm HII}^{i}$ and $n_{\rm e}^{i}$ are the ionized hydrogen and electron number densities of $i$-th SPH particle.
+In the ionized regions, the gas temperature is heated up to $3 \times 10^{4}~\rm K$, and star formation is prohibited.
 The dissociation rate of hydrogen molecules is evaluated based on the contributions of stars in the calculation box.
-First, we measure UV fluxes from stars with distances to a target gas particle.
-Then, by using a formula derived in \citet{Wolcott-Green11}, we take into account the self-shielding effect with the local $\rm H_{2}$ density and Jeans length \citep{Johnson13} and estimate the dissociation rate.
-When the age of a stellar particle reaches $10^{7}~\rm yr$, supernova (SN) feedback turns on.
-Following the SN feedback model in \citet{DallaVecchia12}, we stochastically select a neighbouring gas particle and heat the temperature up to $10^{7.5}~\rm K$.
-This hot bubble rapidly expands and induces galactic wind, resulting in the suppression of star formation.
+First, we measure UV fluxes from stars with distances to a target gas particle as